OxBRCInformatics/greenlight/README.md

 This project is built in Grails and uses GSP in most sections.
 A number of libraries such as JQuery, Bootstrap,... are also used.

+## Documentation
+Please see [the wiki](https://github.com/OxBRCInformatics/greenlight/wiki) for documentation and deployment instructions.

 ## Features
 Main features are as the followings: